Sparky4567/obsidian/content/posts/journal/2022-09/Sep 09.md

 I will try to automate this blog as much as I can.

+(A-ha!
+Visual Studio Code online editor is the solution.
+There is no need to automate this blog anymore.)

 Internal links if exist:

 External links if exist: